 - Proactive: Beth frequently takes initiative on tasks without requiring instruction or supervision of others.
-A lawyer with strengths in this area will frequently recognize the need to complete a task, develop a plan for completing the task and begin executing towards completion of the task all on one's own.
+A lawyer with strengths in this area will typically recognize the need to complete a task, develop a plan for completing the task, and begin executing towards completion of the task all on one's own.

 Business Development Style

 - Client sympathetic when focused: Beth is capable of recognizing and understanding another's experience but does not always leave them with a genuine sense of having been understood.
-She can adjust her behavior based on the interpersonal situation but this requires a conscious effort.
+She can adjust her behavior based on the interpersonal situation, but this tends to require a conscious effort.

 - Can listen well when focused: Although Beth listens to others and may pick up the facts in a conversation, she may miss the subtleties and may be inclined to fill in any gaps with her own assumptions.

 - Poised, commanding: Beth exhibits a sense of ease, poise, and self-assurance.
-She can 'turn it on' to command a room or conversation with an attracting energy and attitude.
+She can "turn it on" to command a room or conversation with a compelling energy and attitude.
 When used purposefully this can be a highly effective tool for professional interactions.

 - Sociable when needed: Beth is comfortable in social situations and she appreciates the benefit of networking, but both require effort.

 Making the Most of Study Time 03Back to Table of Contents

 Quick tips and advice for studying more effectively